-If your Fedders air conditioner was in perfect working order before this little blip, do not call the repair technician just yet.
+The first Fedders air conditioner was introduced in 1946, and the company still offers room air conditioners and through-the-wall air conditioners to help keep you cool.
+If your Fedders air conditioner was in perfect working order before this little blip, don't call the repair technician just yet.
 The problem may be easy to fix.
 When your Fedders air conditioner fails to turn on, the problem is electrical.
 There could be a hiccup in the electricity supply from your home or something interfering with the air conditioner's working order.

 Examine the power cord for signs of physical damage.
 If you find damage, call a technician to have the cord replaced.
 Do not attempt to operate the unit until then.
-If there is no damage, move on to Step 2.

 Check to see if the reset button has popped up.
 If it has, the arc detection device was tripped.
 Unplug the Fedders AC.
 Depress the reset button.
 Plug the unit back in.
 Turn the unit on.

 Turn the master control to "high fan."
 If the fan does not respond, the problem may be your home's electrical supply.
 Unplug the AC and plug another electrical appliance into the outlet.
 If the second appliance also fails to operate, the problem is a tripped circuit breaker or blown fuse.
 Reset the circuit breaker or replace the fuse.
 Then try to turn the AC unit on again.
-If that does not solve your problem, it is time to call a repair technician.

 Lower the thermostat setting on the air conditioner.
 The air conditioner runs until it reaches the selected temperature setting and then shuts off.
 If the room is cool enough, the air conditioner won't run until it warms up again.
 By lowering the thermostat setting to lower than the room temperature, you can see if the air conditioner kicks on.
 Give it a few minutes to see if it turns on.